icinganalysis/icinganalysis.github.io/content/NACA-TN-1424.md

 >   Estimates of the most severe icing conditions likely to be encountered in the course of all-weather transport operations in the United States have been presented in the foregoing section.
- Data on typical or average icing conditions and an the relative frequency of various values of liquid water content.and drop size are also of interest.
+ Data on typical or average icing conditions and the relative frequency of various values of liquid water content and drop size are also of interest.
    The highest values of liquid water content measured during each of 21 flights in cumulus clouds, 51 flights in layer-type clouds